Dichroa

-Dichroa is a genus of 12 species of flowering plants in the family Hydrangeaceae, native to eastern and southeastern Asia.
-They are deciduous shrubs growing to 1–3 m tall, with their leaves arranged in opposite pairs.
+Dichroa was a genus of 12 species of flowering plants in the family Hydrangeaceae, native to eastern and southeastern Asia.
+It is now included in genus Hydrangea.
+These are deciduous shrubs growing to 1–3 m tall, with their leaves arranged in opposite pairs.
 The flowers are produced in a broad inflorescence similar to that of the related genus Hydrangea.
 The fruit is a glossy metallic purple-blue berry.

 Dichroa febrifuga (Chinese: 常山; pinyin: chángshān) is an important herb in traditional Chinese medicine, where it is considered one of the 50 fundamental herbs.